usnistgov/ElectionGlossary/index.md

-# Election Glossary - Draft
+# Election Terms Glossary - Draft
-	This glossary contains election terms including terms to be used in the next VVSG requirements and glossary and in the Common
+	This glossary contains election terms including those to be used in the next VVSG requirements and glossary and in the Common
 	Data Format specifications.
 The glossary is being built via a joint effort by The Democracy Fund, the VVSG Election Modeling public working group, NIST, and other individuals in the election community.